Simon Bullimore

 OK, what next?

-A key area of focus is transparency, and the act looks to continue to address fairness and openness towards all bidders.
-There are changes being made to evaluation transparency, so review your evaluation techniques, remembering that an assessment summary must be returned to each supplier that submitted an ‘assessed tender’.
+A key area of focus is transparency, and the act looks to continue addressing fairness and openness towards all bidders.
+Changes are being made to evaluation transparency, so review your evaluation techniques, remembering that an assessment summary must be returned to each supplier that submitted an ‘assessed tender’.
 When reviewing this process, ask yourself whether your notes and scoring for your evaluations give you enough information to be able to publish to bidders.

 When you are finished, you must make sure that you provide your summaries to all bidders at the same time.
 Remember that suppliers may be diligently looking at these on the basis that the timescales to start a claim have shifted from the time up to contract signature to having to be within the new 8-day standstill period.
 So gear yourself up for publication of evaluations and scoring in one big push to all bidders at the same time.
 Most tender portals will, of course, be able to manage this on your behalf.